 The decision of the Nigerian government to prohibit the use of drones in Nigeria is equivalent to shooting one’s foot with own gun.
 As countries across the globe scramble to build self-reliance in the area of innovative technologies, coupled with the Nigerian government’s focus on diversifying the economy, drone technology offers an explosive growth in the moribund aerospace industry since various tech start-ups and companies would directly contribute to the design, development, and sales of the various components and sub-system required for drone assembly, maintenance, and operations.
 This initiative would provide essential jobs for several thousand technologists and also prevent capital flight and brain-drain in the aerospace sector, in view of the fact that much-needed funds would be kept within the country.

 Granted, in the wrong hands, drone technology can be used for criminal activities as seen in the recent Dublin Airport drone attacks.
-In the attack, Dublin Airport officials were forced to suspend all flights due to drone sighting over an airfield, the incident lasted for more than three days.
+In the episode, Dublin Airport officials were forced to suspend all flights due to a drone sighting over an airfield, the incident lasted more than three days.